 The UCSF Library has struggled over the last decade to maintain our journal subscriptions as well as add new resources to our collections, much to the frustration of UCSF’s prolific scholars at this world-renowned institution.
 Why is that?
 The problem is multifaceted, but two contributing factors are the pace of journal price increases and the Library’s collection budget not staying abreast of these increases (see chart below).

-In 2022, the average price for a health sciences journal is $2,600 and for a chemistry journal it is $7,014.
-On average, the rate of increase for journal subscriptions is in the 3% to 4% range, following many years of similar increases.
-Meanwhile, the UCSF Library collections budget remains flat after two simultaneous years of cuts.
+In 2023, the average price for a health sciences journal is $2,752 and for a chemistry journal it is $7,276.
+On average, the rate of increase for journal subscriptions in 2023 is 4%, following many years of similar increases.
+Meanwhile, the UCSF Library collections budget increased by about 4% in FY2023 after two years of sustaining a flat budget.
+The collections budget is still below pre-pandemic levels of funding.

 Since about 85% of our collections budget goes towards journal subscriptions, price increases stymie our ability to add new resources to support UCSF’s teaching, research, and clinical care needs.
 Unfortunately, even with the permanent increase to the Library collection budget received from the Chancellor in 2015 to help address increased consortial pricing, our funds for new resources remain limited.

-In 2021, UCSF spent the least on library collections compared to our peer institutions, despite being the recipient of the highest number of NIH awards:
+In 2022, UCSF spent the least on library collections compared to our peer institutions, despite being the public recipient of the highest number of NIH awards:

 Have questions or concerns about the Library budget?